anthonyjdella/customized-jsonresume-theme-stackoverflow/README.md

 # Customized JSON Resume Theme: Stack Overflow

-🖼️ This is a slightly tweaked version of the [Stack Overflow theme](https://github.com/phoinixi/jsonresume-theme-stackoverflow).
+🖼️ This is a tweaked version of the [Stack Overflow theme](https://github.com/phoinixi/jsonresume-theme-stackoverflow).
 Tweaked to fit my design preferences.
 Published on NPM and GitHub Registry.

+## Notable Changes

+* 2 Page version in PDF/printable mode
+* Added sections for speaking and articles
+* Style changes

+## Prerequisites

+To build and start the local server, it needs to use the cli command, which is custom cli I tweaked.

+`npm i @anthonyjdella/customized-resume-cli`

+## How to Start

+`npm run start`

+## How to Change

+* `resume.hbs` is the order of the resume.
+* `theme/partials/` are the html files for each section
+* `style.css` is the styling
+* To make changes to the PDF/printable version, make changes in the `@print` section of `style.css`
+* Change version number in `package.json`
+* Deploy the changes via `npm publish --access public`
+* To see changes from `resume.anthonydellavecchia.com` you need to go to the [registry project](https://github.com/anthonyjdella/customized-registry-functions), then cd into `functions`, run `npm i` and `npm update`, then `firebase deploy`.

 <details>
   <summary>Click to expand README.md of the source repository!</summary>